Bill Text: NJ A3781 | 2024-2025 | Regular Session | Amended

 "Marketer" means the same as the term is defined in section 3 of P.L.1999, c.23 (C.48:3-51).

 b.
 No later than one year after the effective date of P.L. , c.
 (C. ) (pending before the Legislature as this bill), the board shall establish a program to promote women-owned, minority-owned, veteran-owned, and lesbian, gay, bisexual, transgender, or questioning (LGBTQ)-owned energy businesses through the use of public information campaigns, marketing, advertising, the provision of incentives, or other means and methods determined appropriate by the board.
-The program shall include the goal that the following percentages of natural gas and electricity purchased by business customers and public entities utilizing retail choice be sourced from a women-owned, minority-owned, veteran-owned, or LGBTQ-owned energy business:
+The program shall include the goal that the following percentages of natural gas and electricity purchased by business customers and public entities 1through board-licensed energy agents, energy consultants, or private energy aggregators1 utilizing retail choice be sourced 1[from] utilizing1 a women-owned, minority-owned, veteran-owned, or LGBTQ-owned energy business:

 (1) for the energy year next following the establishment of the program required by this subsection, five percent;